System Management Configuration Guide for Cisco 8000 Series Routers, IOS XR Release 24.1.x , 24.2.x , 24.3.x , 24.4.x

 Supported Compatibility Modes on Fabric Cards, RP Cards, and Line Cards

-The following table details the fabric cards (FCs), the supported RP card (8800-RP) on the FCs, the default ASIC mode, the
+The following table provides details on the fabric cards (FCs), supported route processors (RPs), compatible ASIC families,

-line cards, and if you can configure the hw-module profile npu-compatibility command on those line cards:
+supported line cards, and the ability to configure the hw-module profile npu-compatibility command on those line cards within a router:

 Fabric Card